Sri Lanka, Evacuation of the Wounded and Sick

 3. What is the ICRC’s legal basis for engaging in evacuation operations during non-international armed conflicts?

 4. What obligations do States and non-state armed groups have with regard to allowing humanitarian organisations access to those in need?
 Does this include an obligation to ensure safe passage?
 (GC I-IV, Art.
-3; CIHL, Rule 55 and Rule 56).
+3

 5. Is it lawful and advisable that the Sri Lankan Navy provides for safe passage for the evacuation?